richardstartin/richardstartin.github.io/_posts/2019-11-24-finding-bytes.md

 ---
 title: "Finding Bytes in Arrays"
 layout: default
-date: 2019-11-23
+date: 2019-11-24
 author: "Richard Startin"
 ---

-> Thanks to reviews from (reviewers).
+> Thanks to reviews from [Marc B. Reynolds](http://marc-b-reynolds.github.io/), (reviewers).

 This post considers the benefits of branch-free algorithms through the lens of a trivial problem: finding the first position of a byte within an array.
 While this problem is simple, it has many applications in parsing:
 [BSON keys](http://bsonspec.org/spec.html) are null terminated strings;
 [HTTP 1.1 headers](https://tools.ietf.org/html/rfc7230#section-3) are delimited by CRLF sequences;
 [CBOR arrays](https://tools.ietf.org/html/rfc7049#section-2.2.1) are terminated by the stop character `0xFF`.
-I compare the most obvious, but branchy, implementation with a branch-free implementation, and attempt to vectorise the branch-free version using the Project Panama Vector API.
+I compare the most obvious, but branchy, implementation with a branch-free implementation, and attempt to vectorise the branch-free version using the Vector API in Project Panama.

 ### Motivation: Parsing BSON